embrace-io/embrace-docs/content/ios/integration/linking-embrace.md

 The screenshots here are taken using Xcode 12 beta 4.

-First open your project in a compatible version of Xcode, binary distributions are only compatible with Xcode 12 or higher.
+First open your project in a compatible version of Xcode.
+Binary distributions are only compatible with Xcode 12 or higher.
 This process will not work in Xcode 11 or below.

-{{< image src="/docs/images/ios-spm-step-1.png" alt="Xcode project ready to integrate Embrace via Swift Package Manager" title="Swift Package Manager Step 1" caption="Xcode project open to the Swift Package Manager ui" width="736" height="181" >}}
+{{< image src="/docs/images/ios-spm-step-1.png" alt="Xcode project ready to integrate Embrace via Swift Package Manager" title="Swift Package Manager Step 1" caption="Xcode project open to the Swift Package Manager UI" width="736" height="181" >}}

 Pressing the `+` button on this screen will open the add repository dialogue box.
-The Embrace repository is: `https://github.com/embrace-io/embrace-spm`.
+The Embrace repository is: [https://github.com/embrace-io/embrace-spm](https://github.com/embrace-io/embrace-spm).

 {{< image src="/docs/images/ios-spm-step-2.png" alt="The add repository dialogue box" title="Swift Package Manager Step 2" caption="Adding the Embrace repository" width="736" height="434" >}}